You know you do this:

 Top salespeople know you have to show and share your knowledge way before you contact a buyer and before they start their research.

-That’s so important, I’ll repeat it.
-And hopefully you’ll tweet it:
+That’s so important, I’ll repeat it:

 It’s vital you show and share your knowledge BEFORE you contact a buyer and BEFORE they start their research.